Learn about math wheels!

 In my first class, students discovered that the calculator converted the values of expressions with large bases and large exponents to scientific notation.

-In my other classes, I explained the basics of scientific notation to the students before they began the activity.
-I also suggested that they might want to stick with bases and exponents less than 9.
-(My students haven’t worked with scientific notation yet, but if they had, it would have been great to integrate that knowledge into the activity).
+- I also suggested that they might want to stick with bases and exponents less than 9.
+(My students haven’t worked with scientific notation yet, but if they had, it would have been great to integrate that concept into the activity).

-Having the choice to stay under 9 or to use those larger numbers was a great opportunity for self-differentiation!
+- Having the choice to stay under 9 or to use those larger numbers was a great opportunity for self-differentiation!

 The students really enjoyed the activity.
 It was interesting to listen to their comments about how they knew which one was larger, before they actually calculated the values.
 They want to play a little longer tomorrow, so this was definitely a hit!